 Keep a clean desk and take out only what you need for the task at hand.
 You will spend less time looking for what you need to and won’t have to look at a cluttered desk.

-Eileen Roth, Author of Organizing for Dummies, suggests putting away food so people are less likely to come around your desk to chat while they snack.
+Eileen Roth, the author of Organizing for Dummies, suggests putting away food so people are less likely to come around your desk to chat while they snack.

 Summary: Keep your workspace organized and clean.
 If possible, keep a plant or two on your desk.